g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

    * **`Name`:** name that G3W-SUITE will use to internally register the search widget.
  * **General configuration of research and results**
    * **`Search title`:** title that will become available in the **'Research'** panel of the WebGis interface
+   * **`Paginate results`:** option to activate pagination for the results list in order to avoid timeout problems in the case of a large number of results
  * **Search fields settings**
    * **`Field`:** field on which to carry out the research
    * **`Widget`:** method of entering the value to be searched